aws-samples/aws-aarogya-setu-openapi-integration/README.md

 # ASETUAPI

 This is application is an integration with Aarogya Setu OpenAPI which allows you track your employees' COVID status and keep them safe.
+This code example is accompanied by this [blog post](https://aws.amazon.com/blogs/devops/integrating-with-aarogya-setu-open-api-on-aws-to-ensure-a-safe-workspace/).

 ## Instructions